 Does something give you the feeling that an externally-linked component of your home is leaking air?
 If your suspicions are correct, it could be causing bigger problems than just you feeling chilly, like reduced energy efficiency, or structural damage to the home.
-If you can feel a bit of a draft every time you pass by certain areas of your home, it may be a good decision to invest in a blower door test.

 Most people don’t even know what a blower door test is, but it’s increasingly becoming the go-to tool for starting off on the energy efficiency journey and solving some major home leakiness issues.
-In many cities and counties, a blower door test is now increasingly being required for any major renovation or new home build project.

 The money spent on a blower door test could pay off fairly quickly, saving you on heating costs and paying for itself in no time.